 - After you have selected your Notifier, configure your Monitor:

-- Select the dataset in which you ingested logs from Filebeat earlier.
+Select the dataset in which you ingested logs from Filebeat harvester earlier.

-- Choose the Aggregation type you want to run your Query on.
-Here I configured my query using the
+Choose the Aggregation type you want to run your Query on.
+Here, I configured my Filebeat config file query using the

 countaggregation.
-It will trigger the monitor and send an alert to my email when the value of 3 is or equal to the threshold value of 3
+It will trigger the Logstash Filebeat monitor and send an alert to my email when the value of 3 is or equal to the threshold value of 3

-- You can snooze your monitor by clicking the ‘alarm clock’ icon in the slide-out toolbar.
-By snoozing a monitor, no checks will be carried out by the monitor until the snooze time is elapsed.
+You can snooze your monitor by clicking the ‘alarm clock’ icon in the slide-out toolbar.
+By snoozing your Elastic search Filebeat monitor, no checks will be carried out by the monitor until the snooze time is elapsed.

-- You can use GROUP BY to get more specific alerts where necessary, this will trigger your monitor once for every group that is produced by a query.
+You can use GROUP BY to get more specific alerts where necessary; this will trigger your monitor once for every Kibana and Filebeat Windows group produced by a query.

 - Back to your Monitor’s page, wait for 2 minutes.
 You will see that the alert has been triggered.

 - Go to your email or whichever Notifier you configured earlier to see the Notification.
-I received an email alert that my Filebeat events have changed state.
-You can configure your monitors to get triggered at any
+I received an email alert that my Filebeat JSON API, Filebeat modules, template errors, and Apache index pattern have changed state.
+You can configure your Filebeat monitors to get triggered at any

 Try it today 😇